Scan to Email Is Not the Right Way to Digitize Your Business

 An increasing number of organizations are digitizing their business processes to improve productivity and reduce costs and the risk of human error.
-Often organizations start by scanning to email where a person scans a document which is sent into their personal email inbox and is then manually delivered to the final destination.
-This is extremely bad for businesses and replacing scan to email should be a key part of any organization’s digitization strategy.
+Often organizations start by scanning to email where a person scans a document that is sent into their personal email inbox and is then manually delivered to the final destination.
+This is extremely bad for businesses, and replacing scan to email should be a key part of any organization’s digitization strategy.

 How Scan to Email is Damaging Your Business